Many companies commit to build innovation as a core competence. Few understand how.

 Is your organization aligned to propel growth?
 To really deliver on your innovation strategy use the Propeller Model™ to align your people around your shared purpose.

 How do you describe your organization’s innovation potential?
 Consider five bands to describe different levels of ambition.
 Where do you fit?
-Use the Innovation Value Chain™ provides a framework to deconstruct your current assets and liabilities in sustainable growth.
+Use the Innovation Value Chain™ to deconstruct your current assets and liabilities in sustainable growth.

 How will you lead, fund, measure and manage innovation most effectively?
 There are many ways to organize, but only one right answer for you—from centralized innovation labs to peripheral skunkworks, from corporate venturing to M&A. Ampersand’s Innovation Management Model™ shows four distinct organizing constructs used by leading companies.
 Match your culture and priorities to the right organization structure, and be prepared to customize to your match your current capability score.